 More detailed information on this or similar activity can be found on the FCA web site.

 Shareholder account queries

-The Registrar for Baronsmead Second Venture Trust plc is Computershare Investor Services plc ("Computershare").
+The Registrar for Baronsmead Second Venture Trust plc is The City Partnership (UK) Limited ("City").

 The Registrar will deal with all of your queries with regard to your shareholder account, such as: